LitingKu/RNA-Alterntaive-Splicing-Analyses/README.md

 # RNA Alternative Splicing Analyses

-This page is the collection of how I learn and conduct analyses for bulk RNA sequence.
+This page is the collection of how I learn and conduct analyses for bulk RNA sequence in Escobar Lab at Yale University

 Here shows the preparation for RNA sequence analyses